tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 * not that much time for day session ? (need work and away from big city)
 * second part of night (00:00 - 07:00)  - what's the behzvior carp ? any bite ? how likely ? what's temperature curve? , too dangerous and cold to sleep outside
 * free water ? big lake nature water  ( not small pond or paid fishery or syndicate)
-* complext bait or chemicals ? (magots for winter, boillet for summer ?) - corn (nothhing more, just corn)
+* test complext bait or chemicals ? (magots for winter, boillet for summer ?) - corn (nothhing more, just corn)